PRESIDENT AND CEO

-The 2016-17 season marks Mary M. Briggs eighth year with the Hilton Head Symphony Orchestra, first as Executive Director, and for the past five years as President and CEO.
+The 2017-18 season marks Mary M. Briggs ninth year with the Hilton Head Symphony Orchestra, first as Executive Director, and for the past six years as President and CEO.
 Under her leadership, the Orchestra is being acclaimed for its continuing artistic excellence, it’s commitment to the community, and as a leading cultural organization in the Lowcountry.

 Under her direction, a successful search for a new conductor concluded with the selection of John Morris Russell as Music Director and Conductor for the symphony in 2012.
 Consistently winning international praise for his extraordinary music-making and visionary leadership, his commitment has yielded a new level of artistic excellence to the symphony and has won the admiration of former and new symphony-goers alike.
 Recently, Briggs successfully negotiated a new contract with Maestro Russell extending his tenure for four more years.